orkes-io/docs/docs/getting-started/index.md

 ```
 :::info Creating Workflows
-Conductor workflows can be defined using UI drag n' drop, using JSON configuration and in **code**
-using the SDKs in Java, Golang, Python, C#, Typescript and Clojure.
+Conductor workflows can be defined using UI drag-and-drop, JSON configuration, and **code** using the SDKs in Java, Golang, Python, C#, Typescript, and Clojure.

-We are constantly adding support for new languages with Rust and Kotlin coming soon.
+We are constantly adding support for new languages, with Rust and Kotlin coming soon.
 :::

 ## > Next Steps